10up/WP-Minions/readme.md

 1. Make sure that remi is enabled, as well as any specific version of php you may want in ```/etc/yum.repos.d/remi.repo```
 1. ```yum install gearmand php-pecl-gearman python-pip supervisor```
 1. ```chkconfig supervisord on && chkconfig gearmand on```
+1. If everything is running on one server, I would recommend limiting connections to localhost only.
+If not, you'll want to set up firewall rules to only allow certain clients to connect on the Gearman port (Default 4730)
+  - edit ```/etc/sysconfig/gearmand``` - set ```OPTIONS="--listen=localhost"```
 1. ```service gearmand start```

 #### Backend Setup - Ubuntu